 While Ross students become deeply involved in the local community they are also encouraged to take advantage of the vibrant culture of New York City.
 Easily accessible by bus, train or car, the city’s museums, theaters, restaurants, galleries, cafes, bookstores and music venues are an important real-world supplement to in-class learning.

-Students have the opportunity to participate in a wide variety of weekend activities that take advantage of our local area and close proximity to New York City.
+Full-time boarders have the opportunity to participate in a wide variety of weekend activities that take advantage of our local area and close proximity to New York City.
 Regional sporting events, museums, galleries, theaters, shopping, bowling, movies, karaoke, sailing, surfing and biking are just some of the many activities offered on the weekends.
 Students have sufficient time on the weekends to enjoy activities as well as to study and unwind.

 We welcome your inquiry and application to the Ross School and to the beginning of an exciting new educational journey.